filipsnastins/tomodachi-testcontainers/README.md

 _To get a high confidence of releasability, it's necessary to test the system with real dependencies and infrastructure.
 Testcontainers make it easy to spin up real dependencies in Docker containers, and throw them away when the tests are finished.
-They work in the same way locally and in the CI pipeline, so you need to setup test suite only once._
+They work in the same way locally and in the deployment pipeline, so you need to setup test suite only once._

 ### ⚠️ Mind the Test Pyramid - don't overdo end-to-end tests